 Anegada was fortunate in that it escaped the full force of Irma and Maria.
 As a result, most hotels and beach bars have made the necessary repairs and are now open for business.
 This season is a great time to visit Anegada with dozens of secluded beaches, including Loblolly Bay and Cow Wreck Beach.
 The island is also home to flamingos, rock iguanas, and rare plant species like sea lavender.
 Offshore, Horseshoe Reef is rich in marine life and dotted with shipwrecks.

 Here’s the current list of who’s open as of January 18th, 2018:

-Scrub Island Resort Invites Everyone to Come Ashore!
-Their Marina, Restaurant and Market are Now Open!
+Scrub Island Resort Invites Everyone to Come to Ashore!
+Their Marina, Restaurant, and Market are Now Open!
 February 22, 2018

 Get the Perfect Combination of Fresh Local Ingredients and a Perfect Rum Punch at Hendo’s Hideout!